Afraflacilla venustula: Description

 Afraflacilla venustula is a small spider with an elongated shape.
-The female has a carapace that is between 1.7 and 1.8 mm long and 1.1 and 1.2 mm wide.
+Its body consists of two main sections.
+The female has a carapace, the upper part of the forward section, that is between 1.7 and 1.8 mm long and 1.1 and 1.2 mm wide.
 Flattened, it is light brown with a covering of thin colourless hairs.
-The eye field is black with a few brown bristles and white scales around the eyes themselves.
+The spider's eye field is black with a few brown bristles and white scales around the eyes themselves.
 The spider has yellow to brown mouthparts, including its chelicerae, labium and maxilae The underside of the carapace, or sternum, is also yellow to brown.

-The abdomen is between 1.8 and 2.0 mm long and 1.1 and 1.3 mm wide.
+Behind its carapace, the female has an abdomen that is between 1.8 and 2.0 mm long and 1.1 and 1.3 mm wide.
 It is elongated and has a yellowish topside covered with brown and whitish hairs and a pattern of four brown spots.
-The spinnerets are dark and the legs are yellow.
-It has an oval epigyne that has two rounded depressions to the front and two pouches to the rear.
+Its spinnerets are dark and the legs are yellow.
+It has an oval epigyne, the visible external part of its copulatory organs, that has two rounded depressions to the front and two pouches to the rear.
 The copulatory openings lead to wide complex insemination ducts and relatively small spermathecae.